Conversation flow

 Adjust how quickly your assistant responds to user input

-Timeout handling determines how long your assistant will wait during periods of user silence before prompting for a response.
+Turn timeout determines how long your assistant waits during periods of user silence before prompting for a response.

 The timeout duration is specified in seconds and determines how long the assistant will wait in silence before prompting the user.
 Turn timeouts must be between 1 and 30 seconds.